lohhaoyuan/chickenricetea-nrc22/README.md

 ### What we use

-We use funni ev3 stupid program to program Lego robots
+We use funni ev3 stupid program to program Lego robots.

+we also use very funni pybricks
 ### What else we do
 We worship the touch sensor
 stop posting copypasta here